su77ungr/easy_mint/readme.md

  * run `sudo ./make_bulk_offers_linux.sh` and enter your credentials

- * .offer files will be stored inside `cd offers/` - you can upload them onto https://dexie.space/upload
+ * .offer files will be stored inside `offers/` - you can upload them onto https://dexie.space/upload

  <br><br>